Ear Training One Note Complete

 Relating sound to a key center is what this entire ear training method is about.
 If you are just becoming aware of this idea of “hearing within a key center” let’s look at a little history of ear training for musicians.
 The “Interval” method of Ear Training has been taught in music schools for literally hundreds of years and rarely been questioned.
 This method is based on hearing the distance between each note with no regard to a key center.
 But if you are only using intervals for ear training you will develop a host of problems.

 There is a detailed discussion of “interval” vs. “key center” ear training in the book that accompanies all our entry level ear training books.
-Make sure to read this and our FAQs to understand all different aspects of ear training.
+You can also read a blog post about the pitfalls of interval training here.
+Make sure to read the book FAQs and our FAQs to understand all different aspects of ear training.
 It is also recommended that you read our sister website practice ear training which is totally dedicated to your understanding of our ear training method.
+It is also recommended you check Mr. Arnold’s Blog for more posts on ear training and other subjects.

 By learning the sound of all 12 notes within a “key center” you develop a completely different way of approaching ear training.
 With the “key center” method if you hear an “E” played in the key of C, you are not thinking that the note is four half steps above the root.
 You aren’t thinking it is some interval relationship to another note.
 You are recognizing the sound of a 3rd because you have memorized that sound within a “key center.”

 Ear Training One Note is a Three Pronged Process.